Shops and facilities

 Kakadu is a wilderness area, but it still has the shops and services you might need while you’re away from home.

-There are four main hubs (listed below) where you’ll find shops and facilities during your travels.
+There are two main hubs (listed below) where you’ll find shops and facilities during your travels.
 You can also check out the options at Kakadu’s two visitor centres – Bowali Visitor Centre and Warradjan Aboriginal Cultural Centre.

 This is the central hub in Kakadu.
 It has hotels, caravan parks and campgrounds.
 Most hotels have a swimming pool and serve lunch and dinner, but you don’t have to be an in-house guest to dine there.